cldf-datasets/bowernpnygeo/VALIDATION.md

 ## Glottolog distance

+To confirm agreement with other sources of geo-information for languages, we computed distances between the speaker areas and the point-coordinates in [Glottolog](https://glottolog.org), via the `geojson.glottolog_distance` command.
 ```shell
 cldfbench geojson.glottolog_distance cldf --format tsv | csvgrep -t -c Distance -r"(1|2|3|4|5|6|7|8|9)\."
 ```

-reports the following language-level speaker areas with a distance to the corresponding Glottolog location greater than 1deg (~100km):
+The following language-level speaker areas with a distance to the corresponding Glottolog location greater than 1deg (~100km) were reported:

 ID|Distance|Contained| NPolys | Comment
 ---|---|---|-------:|---